 If you do not hold an active license or hold a license in a non-compact state, you will need to apply for a nursing license in Kansas.

 Get Your Credentials with Our Help!

 Now that you have all the information you need to know about a nursing license in Kansas, you can connect with us to learn more about the career opportunities that may be available at top hospitals throughout the state.
-Our experts can assist with the licensing process and provide guidance.
-We’re here to help you.

 Browse our Kansas travel nurse job board to search for positions by specialty and state.
 If you are ready to get started now, you can fill out your online application to get connected with a recruiter.